 How to migrate your Kubernetes workloads into AWS Graviton2

-At Halodoc, we continuously strive to optimize the performance and reduce the cost of our compute infrastructure.
-We heard a lot about new AWS custom-built ARM64 based processors called “Graviton2”.
-Online article reviews suggested that Graviton2 based instances offer 40% better performance at 20% lower cost compared to Intel/AMD based processors.
+At Halodoc, we are relentless in our pursuit to enhance the efficiency and reduce the costs of our compute infrastructure.
+We've been hearing a lot about AWS's custom-built ARM64 processors named "Graviton2".
+Numerous online reviews indicate that Graviton2-based instances deliver a 40% performance improvement while being 20% more cost-effective than their Intel/AMD counterparts.

 Initial Investigation:

-We tried building Dropwizard applications using “docker buildx”, but not able to run the applications on Graviton2.
-This was due to incompatible architecture.
+Moreover, while we tried constructing Dropwizard applications using "docker buildx", we were unable to get the applications running on Graviton2 due to architectural incompatibilities.

 Challenges faced to start the migration journey:

-In reality, we found that, image built on AMD64 architecture does not work on Graviton2 nodes.
+In practice, we discovered that images built on the AMD64 architecture are not compatible with Graviton2 nodes.

 Our evaluation: